Taxes and Incentives

 Direct Financial Incentives: The REDC has funding available to help defray some of the cost associated with relocation, expansion, and operation.
 Funding can be used to offset the cost of impact or permit fees, cover infrastructure development costs, property or equipment acquisition, address moving expenses or alleviate some of the company’s utility or tax liabilities.
 The decision to offer a direct incentive, and the amount of the incentive, is subject to the discretion of the REDC.
 Factors influencing the decision include anticipated jobs and wages to be created by the project, and tax value that will be generated.

-Discounted REDC-owned Land: Available directly from REDC, you’ll find plenty of shovel-ready land within the Rockwall Technology Park as well as other prime locations in town.
-In addition, we provide discounted to no cost land for qualified companies who would make a significant economic impact to Rockwall.
+Discounted REDC-owned Land: You’ll find plenty of shovel-ready land within the Rockwall Technology Park, as well as on Justin Road.
+We provide discounted land for qualified companies that will make a significant economic impact to Rockwall.
+If REDC-owned land is not the ideal fit, increased direct financial incentives may be available to help with the acquisition.

-Freeport Exemption: Available in Rockwall, certain types of inventory that is manufactured here, but transported out of the state within 175 days, is exempt from property tax.
+Freeport Exemption: Available in Rockwall, certain types of inventory that is manufactured here, but transported out of the state within 175 days, is exempt from property tax by all local taxing jurisdictions (Rockwall ISD, Rockwall County, City of Rockwall).

 Texas Enterprise Fund (TEF): Designed to attract major employers when one site in Texas is considered against viable out-of-state alternatives, these discretionary cash grants between $1,000 – $10,000 per job may be available to businesses that create at least 75 jobs in metropolitan areas.